Skip to main content

 Overlays will display as their own separate screen rather than appearing on top of the original frame.

-• Popup menus, modals, or tooltips set as overlays in Figma will appear as full screens in result paths and heat maps without the context of the screen they appear on.
+• Popup menus, modals, or tooltips set as overlays in Figma will appear as screens in result paths and heat maps without the context of the screen they appear on.

 For accurate testing of overlay interactions, consider using separate frames connected with transitions instead.